Maree Clarke: Art practice

-Clarke works across a range of mediums including photography, sculpture, painting, and jewellery.
+Clarke works across a range of mediums, including photography, sculpture, painting, and jewellery.

 Research and revival of cultural practices which have been lost as a result of colonisation form an important part of Clarke's art practice.
 Clarke goes to museums to research and work with objects in their collections.
 Her work has seen her become a pivotal figure in the reclamation of cultural and artistic practices of South Eastern Australian Aboriginal peoples.
 Her work has included eel traps, kopis, possum skin cloak-making, and kangaroo tooth necklaces (Thung-ung Coorang).
 She is committed to preserving intergenerational memories of cultural practices.

 Recognition and awards

 Made from Memory (Nan's house) (2017) was purchased by the National Gallery of Australia in 2017 in recognition of the 50th Anniversary of the 1967 Referendum.

-In 2021.
-Clarke was the first living Aboriginal artist to be featured in a solo exhibition in the National Gallery of Victoria in Melbourne.
+In 2021, Clarke was the first living Aboriginal artist to be featured in a solo exhibition in the National Gallery of Victoria (NGV) in Melbourne.

-In 2022, a major retrospective of Clarke's works titled Ancestral Memories was shown at the National Gallery of Victoria in Melbourne.
+In 2022, a major retrospective of Clarke's works titled Ancestral Memories was shown at the NGV.

 In 2023, Clarke won the Melbourne Prize for Urban Sculpture, "for her recent experimental work in glass as well as the pivotal role she has played in the Victorian Indigenous art scene over the past three decades".